asjad99/asjad99/README.md

 ####  Hi there 👋

- - I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong :classical_building:
- - My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
- - I have a passion for building intelligent systems(data products) and using them to solve real world problems.
-I write about my experiences at https://www.asjadk.io
- - I enjoy coding in Python and am a open-source enthusiast.
+ I'm a final year computer science Ph.D. student :mortar_board: at the University of Wollongong :classical_building:.
+My recent work centres around exploring applications of machine learning for process analytics, expert decision support and Natural Language Understanding of domain specific text.
+I have a passion for building intelligent systems(data products) and using them to solve real world problems.
+I write about my experiences at https://www.asjadk.io.
+I enjoy coding in Python and am a open-source enthusiast.
 Below i have shared some of the my recent Research Prototypes (Proof-of-Concept), course projects and side projects done in the past.

 <a href="">